What does Continuum of Care mean?

 Addiction is not as simple as an acute illness or a broken bone.
 A chemical dependency is defined as a chronic and progressive disease.
 This means that it can be stopped or halted, but it can never be cured.
 It also means that if left untreated, it gets more serious and can eventually lead to death.

-It can be a challenge to convince someone we love that they are an addict, or come to the realization ourselves, but it can be even harder to convince someone that the treatment can go on for a very long time.
+It can be a challenge to convince someone we love that they are a person with substance use disorder, or come to the realization ourselves, but it can be even harder to convince someone that the treatment can go on for a very long time.
 One of the more difficult tasks of a chemical dependency counselor is convincing a patient of their need for ongoing care once primary treatment is done.

 The patient enters what is referred to as “a treatment system” at the level appropriate to their needs.
 This level of care step-up to be more intense or downgraded to less intense depending on the treatment needs.
 An effective Continuum of Care involves the philosophy that a patient can transfer across levels of care.